III. Rhetorical Situation

-As mentioned earlier, sensory details are descriptions that appeal to our sense of sight, sound, smell, taste, and touch.
+Sensory details are descriptions that appeal to our sense of sight, sound, smell, taste, and touch.
 The use of sensory details provides you the greatest possibility of relating to your audience and thus engaging them in your writing, making descriptive writing important not only during your education but also during everyday situations.
 To make your writing vivid and appealing, avoid empty descriptors if possible.
 Empty descriptors are adjectives that can mean different things to different people.
 Good, beautiful, terrific, and nice are examples.
 The use of such words in descriptions can lead to misreads and confusion.
 A good day, for instance, can mean far different things depending on one’s age, personality, or tastes.

-The Structure of a Description Essay
+The Structure of a Descriptive Essay

 - Describe an analog clock.

 Exposition is likely the most commonly used rhetorical mode of the four identified at the beginning of this section , partly because “explaining or informing” covers quite a few different subcategories.
 When explaining or informing, as with other rhetorical modes, the specific purpose should inform the structure of the writing.
 In addition to structure, as mentioned earlier, rhetorical modes have conventions that audiences expect, and being purposeful about following or breaking from these conventions can increase your writing’s effectiveness and your audiences’ engagement.